Undergraduate

 • Receive no semester grades below C in any courses.

-Often, students who are unable to complete the Early Entry Program transfer to pre-pharmacy student status and gain admission to the professional degree program through traditional entry admission.
+Often, students who are unable to complete the Early Entry Program transfer to pre-pharmacy student status and gain admission to the professional degree program through the traditional entry admission process.

 Prospective Students: